0x8BitDev/MAPeD-SPReD/README.md

 \** Each MAPeD can export data to the **SjASMPlus** with additional options.

 \*** You can load any platform project into any MAPeD editor with automatic data conversion.
-So it's easy to adapt graphics and data when creating a cross-platform project.
+So it's easy to adapt your graphics and data when creating a cross-platform project.

 **Examples of tiles and maps images:** `./data/tiles-maps`